-Images whose interpretation depends on viewing angle or category bias, sometimes known as ambiguous images, have been designed for centuries.
-Such images have drawn the scholarly interest of psychologists [3, 14] and philosophers [42] since the 1800s.
-Ambiguous images have been used experimentally to understand how category bias during perception varies as people age [22], and families of ambiguous images, such as ambigrams [12], are often con-
+Classical Illusions: Images whose interpretation depends on viewing angle or category bias, sometimes known as ambiguous images, have been designed for centuries.
+Such images have drawn the scholarly interest of psychologists [3, 14] and philosophers [41] since the 1800s.
+Ambiguous images have been used experimentally to understand how category bias during perception varies as people age [22], and families of ambiguous images, such as ambigrams [12], are often constructed as a way of better understanding the domains they belong to.
+We present some relevant examples in classical illusions.